leoguignard/TARDIS/README.md

 ```shell
 python setup.py install [--user]
 ```
-Still will be remaining to install blockmathcing and IO packages.
+Still will be remaining to install Transformations and TGMMlibraries packages.